Querylight TS Demo

 • JSON-serializable index state for build-time generation and browser hydration

-That combination makes it useful for more than a search box.
-It can also power “related articles”, typo-tolerant discovery, filtered navigation, and hybrid ranking strategies.
+That combination lets the same local index support more than a search box.
+It can also power related articles, typo-tolerant discovery, filtered navigation, and hybrid lexical plus vector ranking.

 Is it better than X?